-There’s a new prayer initiative at the Catholic Community of Jennings County.
+There’s a new prayer initiative at the Catholic Churches of Jennings County.

 “We need to allow ourselves to be transformed and converted to be made into the men and women God wants us to become,” Father Byrd said.
 “We need the grace of confidence and courage because the world we live in today comes against us.”

 Uniting our prayers for our priests helps them and us.

 How to Pray for Priests

 One of the most beloved saints, St. Therese of Lisieux, said part of her vocation was to pray for priests as “an apostle to the apostles.”